mlillie/cse-450-project/README.md

 FOR RUNNING:
  * Execute main.py if you want to run the analysis part with default weights
- * Execute gui.pu if you want to purely the run gui and test different weights
+ * Execute gui.py if you want to purely the run gui and test different weights